-The IAEA-NEA publication Uranium 2011: Resources, Production and Demand (often referred to as the Red Book) gives a figure of 4.4 million tonnes of total known and estimated resources, but this excludes data from much of the world.
-Data for reasonably assured and inferred resources recoverable at a cost of $80/kg Th or less are given in the table below.
+The IAEA-NEA publication Uranium 2011: Resources, Production and Demand (often referred to as the Red Book) gives a figure of 5.4 million tonnes of total known and estimated resources, but this excludes data from much of the world.
+Data for reasonably assured and inferred resources recoverable at a cost of $80/kg Th or less are given in the table below, excluding some less-certain Asian figures.
+A more recent (2014) estimate is 6.2 million tonnes, of which reasonably assured resources are 0.8 to 1.5 million tonnes.
 Some of the figures are based on assumptions and surrogate data for mineral sands (monazite x assumed Th content), not direct geological data in the same way as most mineral resources.

 Estimated world thorium resources1

 Monazite is extracted in India, Brazil and Malaysia, probably less than 10,000 t/yr, but without commercial rare earth recovery, thorium production is not economic at present.
 Chinese production is unknown.